OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Photo by welcometoalville

-You must find a pair of microspikes that are easy for you to put on and take off, especially if you plan on wearing them more on concrete streets or trail running than technical trails.
+It’s crucial to select a pair of microspikes that you can easily put on and remove, particularly if your usage leans more towards concrete streets or trail running rather than technical trails.

 Number and Length of Spikes

-Microspikes for hiking options exist with both longer and shorter spikes, and both work well for the majority of winter hiking situations you will encounter, including icy city streets.
+Microspikes designed for hiking come with both longer and shorter spikes, and both types generally suffice for most winter hiking conditions, including icy urban streets.

-If you are hiking someplace steep like the Appalachian Trail, you would want to consider longer ice spikes instead of ice traction cleats, as they are best for the type of ice climbing you will encounter in these mountains and other similar areas.
+For hikers tackling steep trails like the Appalachian Trail, longer ice spikes are advisable over ice traction cleats, as they’re better suited for the ice climbing challenges presented by these mountains and similar terrains.

 Weight